Bryan, Texas shooting: 40-year-old identified as person killed in Texas workplace shooting

 The police department in the central Texas town of Bryan identified the victim as Timothy Smith.
 Police added, of the four other people shot at Kent Moore Cabinets on Thursday, two remain in critical condition while the two others are in stable condition for their wounds.

-The identities of the wounded victims are not yet being released, the department said Friday.
+The identities of the wounded victims at Kent Moore are not yet being released, the department said Friday.

 Authorities say 27-year-old Larry Bollin, an employee of the Kent Moore Cabinets location where the incident happened, was charged with murder, accused of opening fire on co-workers as well as wounding a state trooper who was trying to pursue him after the workplace shooting.